tahahasanmasood/AdvSpoofGuard/README.md

 ### Overview
 AdvSpoofGuard presents a computationally efficient solution to address the vulnerability of face presentation attack detection (face PAD) against various attack types including physical, digital, and adversarial attacks by leveraging optimal transport (OT) and CycleGAN-based adversarial meta-learning.

 In this repository, we present the code we use for the experiments in the paper.
-We provide the code to train the models, generate fake samples using OT-CycleGAN, and evaluate the quality of the fake samples with a Fréchet Inception Distance (FID) score.
+We provide the code to train the models, generate fake samples using OT-CycleGAN, and evaluate the quality of the fake samples with Fréchet Inception Distance (FID) and GMDM scores.
 The fake-generated samples by OT-CycleGAN are then utilized in adversarial training to enhance the robustness of face presentation attack detection (face PAD) systems.
 We also provide the test code and all pre-trained model weights to evaluate the proposed model's performance as reported in the paper.

 ### Proposed Unpaired Learning-based Adversarial Attack Generation Model
 <img src="https://github.com/user-attachments/assets/e5e76b1a-ecfb-49b4-ab99-91c04d018e69" alt="Sample Image" width="650">